sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-starter-mission-03/fiori-ios-scpms-starter-mission-03.md

 ---
 title: Build a Product List
-description: Build an entity list using SAP SDK for iOS controls, with storyboard segues for navigation between the overview screen and the product list.
+description: Build an entity list using SAP BTP SDK for iOS controls, with storyboard segues for navigation between the overview screen and the product list.
 auto_validation: true
 author_name: Kevin Muessig
 author_profile: https://github.com/KevinMuessig
 primary_tag: products>ios-sdk-for-sap-btp
-tags: [  tutorial>beginner, operating-system>ios, topic>mobile, topic>odata, products>sap-business-technology-platform, products>ios-sdk-for-sap-btp ]
+tags: [  tutorial>beginner, operating-system>ios, topic>mobile, topic>odata, products>sap-business-technology-platform, products>sap-mobile-services ]
 time: 35
 ---

 ## Prerequisites

-- **Development environment:** Apple Mac running macOS Catalina or higher with Xcode 11 or higher
+- **Development environment:** Apple Mac running macOS Catalina or higher with Xcode 12 or higher
-- **SAP SDK for iOS:** Version 5.0 or higher
+- **SAP BTP SDK for iOS:** Version 6.0 or higher

 ## Details

 ### You will learn

 - How to use storyboard segues to navigate between screens
 - How to prepare a segue to set the title of the destination screen of each navigation

 ---